Tal0na/Tal0na/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is SeuNomeAqui and my nickname is "Talona"!
+## My name is Tales Costa and my nickname is "Talona"!